Manitoba Historical Society

 Link to:

-Work locations | Samples | Sources
+Work Locations | Samples | Sources

 Born at Galt, Ontario on 27 November 1865, he was first employed as a machinist.
 He learned the photographic trade in his brother’s studio at Waterford, Ontario before operating his own studios at Halifax, Nova Scotia and later at Windsor, Ontario before coming to Winnipeg around 1906 and opening a studio on Main Street.
 He remained active as a photographer up to the day of his death.

-He died at his Winnipeg home, 39 Polson Avenue, on 16 April 1946 and was buried in Elmwood Cemetery.
+He died at his Winnipeg home, 39 Polson Avenue, on 16 April 1946 and was buried in the Elmwood Cemetery.

 Year(s)